rakesh-meka/Titanic_Survival_Prediction--ML_Project/README.md

 ## 🤖 Model Building

 - Logistic Regression used for binary classification
-- Simple, interpretable, and effective for baseline modeling
+- Simple, interpretable and effective for baseline modeling

 ---